Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 it is up to the author of a Cython extension to add locking or make use of critical sections as needed to ensure thread safety.

+David Woods gave [a talk](https://youtu.be/7azKz3YP7eA) at EuroPython 2025 about parallelism and thread safety in Cython.
+He gives an excellent overview of how to think about thread safety and parallelism in Cython code.

 It is normal for an extension to build without modification using Cython 3.1.0 or newer, but keep in mind that building or running without crashing does not imply that code will also be thread-safe and deterministic when used in a